Decorators

 const container: Container = new Container();

-const derived: Derived = container.resolve(Derived);
+const derived: Derived = container.get(Derived);

 // Returns 'inherited-value'